Introduction to TLS v1.2

 Warning: security impact of TLS renegotiation

 TLS renegotiation can be considered to be a dangerous feature.
-Several vulnerabilites are related to renegotiation such as CVE-2009-3555 (see the explanations in RFC5746) or 3SHAKE.
+Several vulnerabilites are related to renegotiation such as CVE-2009-3555 (see the explanations in RFC 5746) or 3SHAKE.

 TLS renegotiation has been removed (and replaced with other mechanisms) in TLS v1.3.
 HTTP/2 explicitly forbids the usage of TLS renegotiation in many cases.

-Secure renegotiation is a fix at the TLS protocol level for CVE-2009-3555.
-In introduces the renegotiation_info TLS extension.
 In the initial handshake, this extension is only used to negotiate the usage of secure renegotiation.
-In the renegotiation handshake, these extension contain:

 Vulnerability: unsafe TLS renegotiations